This is one of the most common reasons children come to coaching:-

-We zip up our power suits to protect our pink light and ourselves.
+At The Energy Pod (the class on Negativity which you can get a replay of here) we’ve been learning to protect our pink light and ourselves.
 We became strong and powerful like Super Heroes.
 We would not fall prey to a meanie.
-We were better than that and after all, we knew that they were just miserable inside and didn’t like themselves very much 🙁
+We were better than that and after all, we knew that they were just miserable inside and didn’t like themselves very much.

 Words are only 7% of your communication